 The model keeps watch over production stages, flagging problems as soon as they appear.
 If needed, it can even work with robotic systems to pause a defective line.

-Beyond product inspection, DINOv3 analyzes visual cues of wear, discoloration, or vibration in machinery.
+Beyond product inspection, DINOv3 can be applied to visual analysis of equipment condition — detecting visible signs of wear, discoloration, misalignment, corrosion, or the visual signatures of overheating (thermal camera imagery).
+Combined with other sensor modalities (vibration monitoring via accelerometers, acoustic emission sensors, IoT telemetry), computer vision becomes one input in a multi-sensor predictive maintenance system — not a replacement for it.
 By catching early signs of possible malfunctions, it supports proactive machine maintenance, extends equipment life, and keeps production on track.

 These applications are powerful in principle, but they matter most when seen in real-world settings.